food-now/food-now.github.io/index.md

 Food Now is a web application to help find a place to eat on campus!
 With the multitude of options offered here at UH Manoa, choosing may be difficult.

-Food Now enables users to log in with their UH emails and:
+Food Now enables students to log in with their UH emails and:
-* Search for eateries based on a list of categories
+* Find Food Vendors on and around UH Campus.
 * Locate eateries with a top-down view of the UH Manoa campus highlighting the location of the desired eatery.
-* Provide a star rating for an eatery
-* If given enough time, users will be able to discover menu items at specific eateries
-  * View the price of each item
+* View a sample menu from the Vendor.

-  * Add items to a "cart" that tracks all items added and the total cost before arrival
+Food Now enables vendors to create a vendor store front and:
+* Be visible to a large studnet body.
+* Provide important business information to students.
+* Connect and find other vendors on the campus.

 <!--
 ## Mock-Ups